mesosphere/marathon/docs/docs/native-docker-private-registry.md

 ## Registry  2.0 - Docker 1.6 and up

 To supply credentials to pull from a private registry, add a `docker.tar.gz` file to the `uris` field of your app.
-The `docker.tar.gz` file should include the `.docker` folder and the contained `.docker/config.json`
+The `docker.tar.gz` file should include the `.docker` directory and the contained `.docker/config.json`

 ### Step 1: Compress Docker credentials

 1. Log in to the private registry manually.
-Login creates a .docker folder and a .docker/config.json file in your home directory.
+Login creates a `~/.docker` directory and a `~/.docker/config.json` file in your home directory.

     ```bash
     $ docker login some.docker.host.com